How Much Shock Travel Do I Need?

 Shock travel: You need it, but how much and why?
 Ultimately, it comes down to how you’re using your vehicle.
 A trophy truck with crazy long travel suspension designed to soak up canyons at 100 mph will have a very different answer than an autocross car that’s sucked down to the ground.

 For the sake of today’s explanation, we’re going to stick to general street cars.
-That means you’re using your vehicle to cruise down roads that have imperfections, railroad tracks, speed bumps, etc. Not dedicated track cars that live on the autocross, drag strip or road course.
+That means you’re using your vehicle to cruise down roads that have imperfections, railroad tracks, and speed bumps ... not dedicated track cars that live on the autocross, drag strip or road course.
 Those vehicles may require very different answers based on a number of factors, from aerodynamics to tire size and track surface.

 Shock travel measures a shock’s movement through both compression and extension strokes.
 Compression means the shock’s piston rod is pushing up into the body of the shock, shortening (or compressing) in length.
 Extension is the exact opposite, meaning the piston rod is being pulled out of the body.
 This lengthens (or extends) the shock’s overall length.